thieu1995/permetrics/README.md

 # Contributing

-If you wish to contribute to the development of LIBSsa, please check for the guidelines in the [CONTRIBUTING.md](/CONTRIBUTING.md) file.
+If you wish to contribute to the development of Permetrics, please check for the guidelines in the [CONTRIBUTING.md](/CONTRIBUTING.md) file.